 When I started I didn’t really have a body image in mind, I was just focused on getting my state of mind right.
 It was never about the physical for me, it was all about mental strength.
 I am not an athletic person or sporty at all.
 I was the chubby kid growing up and used to rely on my ‘bubbly personality’ to compensate.
 In fact, I was the kid that at school during cross country sessions who used to start off running, and then when the teachers weren’t looking, make a dash for the woods on the school grounds and wait for half an hour before popping out at the end so it looked like I had run the whole course!
-I was an absolute nightmare 🙂 I eventually got into running in my 20’s and ran a few 5k runs and a 10k run but I have always yo-yoed in weight.
+I eventually got into running in my 20’s and ran a few 5k runs and a 10k run but I have always yo-yoed in weight.

 I had really troublesome pregnancies which meant I was in and out of hospital throughout.
 With my first pregnancy, now nearly 8 years ago, my weight wasn’t too bad, I didn’t massively gain weight until my daughter was born prematurely when I was 34 weeks pregnant, 6 weeks early.
 It was an incredibly stressful time.
-I had literally said bye to my work colleagues to start my maternity leave and went for my usual check-up.
-My consultant pushed my appointment to his last one for the day and when we went in he told us that my daughter was in distress and we need to deliver today.
+I had literally said goodbye to my work colleagues to start my maternity leave and went for my usual check-up.
+My consultant pushed my appointment to his last one for the day and when we went in he told us that my daughter was in distress and we needed to deliver today.
 We literally looked at him in disbelief as he walked us to the delivery suite.
 Paediatricians came in to explain that I may not be able to hold her when she was born and she may not be breathing.
 It was a scary time.
 She was delivered via C-section and taken straight to intensive care weighing 1.5kg.
 She was tiny, and we both ended up in hospital for nearly a month.

 My weight issues which led to me being at my heaviest (30kg heavier than I am now!) started soon after.
 She wouldn’t feed properly as she had got used to having been fed via a tube that led directly to her stomach.
 When they removed this, she just wouldn’t feed unless it was a syringe or a bottle.
 I knew how important it was for her to have the nutrients so I decided to express.
 I did that every 3 hours for 6 months, day and night.
 It took me 45 minutes to express, 45 minutes to then feed her, 30 minutes to change her and put her to sleep, then sterilise everything which left 30-45 minutes to sleep if everything went to plan.
 The schedule was crazy and I was shattered.
 This meant I ate and snacked in between.
 My food of choice was biscuits and I gained a massive amount of weight due to stress, lack of sleep and really poor eating habits.
 I didn’t even realise as I was still wearing my maternity clothes so they expanded with me!
 I only realised when I saw a picture around 10 months later of me at my cousin’s wedding.
 I said to people at the time that I didn’t recognise myself.
 It was like the fat girl had eaten the real me.